AdhocAdam/smletsexchangeconnector/README.md

 This is aimed at SCSM administrators looking to further push the automation limits of what their SCSM deployment can do with inbound email processing.
 As such, you should be comfortable with PowerShell and navigating SCSM via SMlets.

 ## What new things can it do?
+*Enhanced Action Logging (v1.4)*
+- Now when using the [resolved], [closed], [take], and other relevant keywords the Work Item's Action Log matches the visual style of these actions as opposed to simply leaving an Analyst Comment.

+*More Keyword functionality for Manual Activites (v1.4)*
+- You can now use the [take] keyword against Manual Activites.

+*Set First Response Date on Request Offering/Knowledge Article Suggestion (v1.4)*
+- If you've enabled Suggested Request Offerings from your Service Catalog or Knowledge Articles from your Knowledge Base, this feature can now optionally set the First Response Date giving you more data points to report against.

 <table border="0">
   <tr>
     <td colspan="3"><i>Microsoft Azure Cognitive Services integration (v1.4)</i></td>
   </tr>
   <tr>
     <td width="200"><img src ="https://msdnshared.blob.core.windows.net/media/2017/03/Azure-Cognitive-Services-e1489079006258.png" /></td>
     <td width="auto">Ever wish you could create an Incident or Service Request based on the nature of the email?
 How about using the suggested Knowledge Article/Request Offering feature of this connector, but achieve even faster processing times?
-Leveraging the power of Azure Cognitive Services emails can now be optionally run through Keyword Analysis for more concise search results and Sentiment Analysis for dynamic creation of an Incident or Service Request based on the Affected User's perceived attitude. <a href="https://azure.microsoft.com/en-us/pricing/details/cognitive-services/text-analytics/">Microsoft pricing information can be found here.</a></td>
+Leveraging the power of Azure Cognitive Services emails can now be optionally run through Keyword Analysis for more concise search results and/or Sentiment Analysis for dynamic creation of an Incident or Service Request based on the Affected User's perceived attitude. <a href="https://azure.microsoft.com/en-us/pricing/details/cognitive-services/text-analytics/">Microsoft pricing information can be found here.</a></td>
   </tr>
 </table>